The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Results

+However, early observations are critical for identifying an afterglow as a transient, and for detecting the afterglow before it reaches it's peak brightness, which is needed to constrain the observer angle and other afterglow parameters.
+In X-ray and radio, for our standard model assumptions and the first observation at $3\%$ days, $85\%$ of afterglows detected have at least one detection before reaching their peak brightness, and $57\%$ have two detection before their peak for X-ray and $38\%$ for radio, allowing the slope of the increase to be measured.
+Note that early optical observations are likely to be dominated by kilonova emission.
+If the first observation is delayed until 10 days, these numbers drop to $75\%$ and $65\%$ having at least one detection before peak and $40\%$ and $17\%$ with two detections, for the X-ray and radio, respectively.

+Adding an additional observation at $1$ day does not increase the total number of detectable afterglows - GW mergers are close enough that any afterglow bright enough to be detectable at $1$ day is still detectable at $3$ days.
+However, it does increase the the fraction of detected afterglows with a detection before the peak to more than $90\%$ and the fraction with two detections before peak to $68\%$ and $57\%$ for the X-ray and radio.

-The situation is even worse as the fraction of afterglows that are detectable drops.
-For the ``survey'' sensitivity, $15\%$ of the X-ray afterglows have passed their peak at $1$~day, and $47\%$ are past their peak by $1$~week.
+Early observations are even more important as the fraction of afterglows that are detectable drops.
+For the ``survey'' sensitivity, with a first observation at $3$~days, $54\%$ of afterglows detected have a detection before they peak in the X-ray, and only $8\%$ have two detections before peak.
+For the radio, $80\%$ are still detected before their peak, but only $15\%$ have two detection before peak.
+Adding an observation at $1$~day increases these percentages to $71\%$ and $30\%$ for one and two detection before peak for the X-ray and to $85\%$ and $30\%$ in the radio.

 Regardless of band, by the time at which an afterglow is most likely to be observable, (the peak of the curves in Figs.~\ref{fig_LIGO_prob_at_time}, \ref{fig_LIGO_prob_at_time_p2.5}, and \ref{fig_LIGO_prob_at_time_p2.9}) two-thirds of the detectable afterglows have already passed their peak.